gonka-ai/gonka-docs/docs/Endpoints/chatcompletions.md

 # Chat Completions
 Learn how to use WeAI's Core API endpoint to get responses from language models.

-To use one of these models via the WeAI API, you’ll send a request to the Chat Completions API containing the inputs and your API key, and receive a response containing the model’s output.
+To use one of the LLMs via the WeAI API, you’ll send a request to the Chat Completions API containing the inputs and your API key, and receive a response containing the model’s output.

 You can experiment with various models in the chat playground.
-If you’re not sure which model to use then try `llama3.1-405` if you need high intelligence or `llama3.1.-8` if you need the fastest speed and lowest cost.
+If you’re not sure which model to use then try `llama3.1-70` if you need high intelligence or `llama3.1.-8` if you need the fastest speed and lowest cost.

 # Overview
 The Chat Completions API supports text, and can output text content (including code and JSON).
 It accepts inputs via the messages parameter, which is an array of message objects.

 ## Message roles